Dues statement 2023

 How to pay:

 Payment should be made by bank transfer from a European Union Bank account.
 We would be grateful if members residing in an EU-country from where it is easy to make bank transfers would refrain from using credit cards for payment.
 Handling costs are large in relation to the small membership fee (plus we have to use a personal account for this).
-Non-EU residents and those of you who are unable to transfer can pay by Credit Card via PayPal or contact Dick de Waard for options (some have used transferwise, which could be a proper alternative, but please, if you use Transferwise email us the code that is indicated with the transfer, as they tend to be scarce with payment information.
+Non-EU residents and those of you who are unable to transfer can pay by Credit Card via PayPal or contact Dick de Waard for options.
+Some have used transferwise, which could be a proper alternative, but please, if you use Transferwise email us the code that is indicated with the transfer, as they tend to be scarce with payment information.
 Again, if you can transfer then please do not use PayPal.

 Bank transfer from a European Union Account: